RafaelGSS/blog/priv/posts/performance-methodologies.md

 First, define a question based on performance problem; for instance: _Why does my application have degraded throughput?_.
 Second, build a hypothesis about what the cause of poor performance may be. _CPU Miss rate_?
 Write a test to prove your theory by for instance using `Valgrind`.
-The results collected by _Testing_ step is analyzed and then you have a better idea of what's happening.
+Collect results from your previous step and analyze how it behaves over time.
+It will give you a better idea of what components are connected and ultimately affected.

 **Note:** Create a hypothesis is not lucky, you should have a clear understanding of your software architecture.
 A versioning of architectural changes is as important as.